 About Connemara Corned Beef Cabbage Soup:

-But this soup, out of all my recipes for leftover corned beef is my fave.
+This soup, out of all my recipes for leftover corned beef is my fave use for that precious ingredient.
 And yeah, this soup is really that good.
-It’s a glorified tomatoey based soup flavored with the Corned Beef and brimming with tomato, potatoes, and healthy cabbage.
-And of course, not only can your leftover corned beef go in this soup, if you have any leftover veggies, they can be tossed in, too.
+It’s a glorified tomatoey-based soup flavored with the Corned Beef and brimming with tomato, potatoes, carrots, and healthy cabbage.
+And of course, not only can your leftover corned beef go in this soup, but if you have any leftover veggies, they can be tossed in, too.
 Just heat them through at the end if they’re already pretty soft.

 Serve with muffins, a good, Ballymaloe Soda Bread, Parmesan Toast, or my Crusty Bread (shown in the photos.)
 A sandwich wouldn’t go wrong, here, either.
-This soup is hearty but low in calories so you might want to fill it out with something hearty.
+This soup is hearty but low in calories so you might want to fill the meal out.

 Connemara Corned Beef Cabbage Soup

 Making Connemara Corned Beef Cabbage Soup:

 There couldn’t be an easier soup to make!
 Saute the onions, add in the garlic, then a little tomato paste.
 Then in go the broth, potatoes, and carrots.
 That broth can be from the liquid your corned beef was cooked in (you might have quite a bit, especially if you made your corned beef in a slow cooker and/or chicken stock or a combination.
 That corned beef broth really is the magic!